seanstappas/music-classification/README.md

 # Music Genre Classification
 Classifies songs into genres based on feature vectors consisting of 12 features.
-Assignment 2 of the ECSE-526 class, as described [here](http://www.cim.mcgill.ca/~jer/courses/ai/assignments/as2/).
+This is assignment 2 of the ECSE-526 class, as described [here](http://www.cim.mcgill.ca/~jer/courses/ai/assignments/as2/).

 ## Dependencies